GrantTotinov/GPTChatDownloader/Readme.md

 - GPTChatDownloader only works on `chatgpt.com`.
 If OpenAI changes their internal API, exports may break until the extension gets updated.
 That's the trade-off of not relying on the visible page content.
 - The GitHub integration needs `repo` access to create files, since GitHub's Contents API doesn't offer a narrower "just let me write files" scope.
 If that's more than you're comfortable granting, stick to the local `.md`/`.txt` export.
 - This is a side project, maintained when time allows.
 Bug reports and pull requests are welcome.
 If something breaks, an exported conversation ID or a browser console log helps a lot when trying to reproduce it.

+## Support

+Questions, bugs, or feature requests: open an issue on this repo, or email **granttotinov604@gmail.com** directly.

 ## License